 We at Wisdom have been great fans of HyperLogLog for quite some time.
 More recently however we came to finally get around to working with HyperLogLog from within PostgreSQL as an extension from Citus.
 It's been a great enhancement at Wisdom, so I thought I'd share a few quirks that could have been better documented to help your team get going with HLL in minutes.

-Even better, you can union or difference various HLL values.
+Beyond just simple cardinality estimation, can union or difference various HLL values.
 This is worth thinking about for a moment.
 You can take daily snapshots of

 daily_active_user_count, and quickly figure out